All eyes on AI: 2026 predictions – The shifts that will shape your stack.

 3. Redis Cloud powers customer's account dashboards, enabling mobile banking users to view balances and other high-priority information immediately upon login

-Why you should use Redis for account dashboards in mobile banking
+#Why should you use Redis for account dashboards in mobile banking?

 • Resilience: Redis Cloud provides resilience with 99.999% uptime and Active-Active Geo Distribution to prevent loss of critical user profile data